Hurricane Preparedness Plans for Businesses

 Property Coverage

-Depending on your location, proximity to the coastline, and your policy, you may have several different coverage types.
+You may have several different coverage types depending on your location and proximity to a coastline.
 All Peril is the most comprehensive, covering everything except anything expressly excluded.
 Named Peril will only cover what’s noted explicitly in the policy.
-Wind and Hail is the most restrictive and only covers damage caused by wind or hail.
-All of these coverages will have a deductible that can be a dollar amount or percentage.
+Wind and Hail is the most restrictive policy and only covers damage caused by wind or hail.

 Flood Insurance